 It was where the disciples that were fishermen used to fish, where Jesus fished with them, where those fishermen were called to follow Jesus, where so much happened in the Bible.

 So many important things.
 Read on to learn more about them but for one it is where Jesus fed 5000 with a little boy’s donated lunch.

 Tabgha Where Jesus Fed The 5000

-The dirt pathway was wide leading down towards the church and Sea.
+The dirt pathway at Tabgha was wide leading down towards the church and Sea.
 The church grounds were on our left and pretty.
 Green grass, and many trees of various varieties including palms.
 At the end of the path, the guides directed us, however, not to the church but to the right and down to a stone amphitheater under large trees.
 At the bottom center of the amphitheater was a stone pedestal where Amir Tsarfati, our guide along with our pastor, Jack Hibbs were waiting for three bus-loads of expectant Jesus enthusiasts to have a seat to explain the significance of this beautiful spot.

 Also of note, is that today there are 30 different species of fish in the Sea of Galilee.
 Scholars have documented that in Jesus’s day there were 153 species known to inhabit the sea.
 What a difference!

 Fishermen have always known where the ‘fishing hot spots are located. (just like the hot spot in Mt Baldy where we took our grandkids for a sure catch- article coming soon!).
 It turns out that we were in Tabgha, on the shores of THE fishing hot spot on the Sea of Galilee!